-To identify the median of the annual total compensation of all of our employees (other than our Chief Executive Officer), we first identified our total employee population from which we determined our "median employee".
-We determined that, as of February 3, 2018, the last day in our fiscal year, our employee population consisted of approximately [] individuals consisting of full-time, part-time, seasonal and temporary employees globally.
+To identify the median of the annual total compensation of all of our employees (other than our Chief Executive Officer), we identified our total employee population as of February 3, 2018, the last day in our fiscal year.
+Our employee population consisted of full-time, part-time, seasonal and temporary employees globally.